-- City and county leaders say there are 2,882 confirmed positive cases in Bexar County as of 6:13 p.m. on June 2.
-A total of 75 people have died from the coronavirus in the county.
+- City leaders say there are 2,449 confirmed positive cases in San Antonio as of 7:15 p.m. on May 25.
+A total of 69 people have died related to the coronavirus.

 - Governor Abbott's order for a "phased in" reopening of the Texas economy got underway Friday, May 1, and further phases are expected.
 You can find more information about that here.

-- Per city orders, most San Antonians are being asked to wear a mask or cloth covering in public areas where social distancing is difficult or not possible.
-Click here for more information.
+- Per city orders, most San Antonians need to wear a mask or cloth covering in public areas where social distancing is difficult or not possible.
+Click here for more information

 We're tracking how many coronavirus cases are confirmed in Bexar County each day from the time San Antonio Metro Health began reporting cases more than two months ago.
 Graphing those daily case numbers along a 14-day moving average provides an accurate picture of the curve in the San Antonio area and the direction we're heading amid the coronavirus.